Shopify (NYSE:SHOP) Price Target Cut to $800.00

-Shopify (NYSE:SHOP) (TSE:SHOP) had its target price reduced by DA Davidson from $1,400.00 to $800.00 in a research note issued to investors on Thursday, The Fly reports.
+Shopify (NYSE:SHOP) (TSE:SHOP) had its price objective dropped by analysts at Mizuho from $900.00 to $800.00 in a research report issued on Thursday, Analyst Price Targets reports.
+The brokerage currently has a “neutral” rating on the software maker’s stock.
+Mizuho’s price target suggests a potential upside of 21.79% from the company’s current price.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-SkyView Investment Advisors LLC lifted its position in Shopify by 35,831.9% in the fourth quarter.
-SkyView Investment Advisors LLC now owns 74,379 shares of the software maker’s stock worth $386,000 after purchasing an additional 74,172 shares during the period.
-KB Financial Partners LLC lifted its position in Shopify by 64.7% in the fourth quarter.
-KB Financial Partners LLC now owns 336 shares of the software maker’s stock worth $463,000 after purchasing an additional 132 shares during the period.
-EP Wealth Advisors LLC lifted its position in Shopify by 16.3% in the fourth quarter.
-EP Wealth Advisors LLC now owns 584 shares of the software maker’s stock worth $804,000 after purchasing an additional 82 shares during the period.
-Capasso Planning Partners LLC acquired a new stake in Shopify in the fourth quarter worth approximately $222,000.
-Finally, NewEdge Advisors LLC lifted its position in Shopify by 63.0% in the fourth quarter.
-NewEdge Advisors LLC now owns 6,498 shares of the software maker’s stock worth $8,950,000 after purchasing an additional 2,511 shares during the period.
-Hedge funds and other institutional investors own 60.27% of the company’s stock.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+Price T Rowe Associates Inc. MD raised its stake in shares of Shopify by 2.9% in the second quarter.
+Price T Rowe Associates Inc. MD now owns 2,851,069 shares of the software maker’s stock valued at $4,165,776,000 after acquiring an additional 79,031 shares during the last quarter.
+Guardian Capital LP raised its stake in shares of Shopify by 3.3% in the second quarter.
+Guardian Capital LP now owns 77,341 shares of the software maker’s stock valued at $113,227,000 after acquiring an additional 2,445 shares during the last quarter.
+BW Gestao de Investimentos Ltda. raised its stake in shares of Shopify by 25.0% in the third quarter.
+BW Gestao de Investimentos Ltda. now owns 1,000 shares of the software maker’s stock valued at $1,356,000 after acquiring an additional 200 shares during the last quarter.
+1832 Asset Management L.P. raised its stake in shares of Shopify by 187.9% in the second quarter.
+1832 Asset Management L.P. now owns 153,530 shares of the software maker’s stock valued at $227,220,000 after acquiring an additional 100,211 shares during the last quarter.
+Finally, US Bancorp DE raised its stake in shares of Shopify by 6.9% in the third quarter.
+US Bancorp DE now owns 15,364 shares of the software maker’s stock valued at $20,830,000 after acquiring an additional 991 shares during the last quarter.
+60.27% of the stock is currently owned by institutional investors.

 Shopify, Inc operates a cloud-based commerce platform designed for small and medium-sized businesses.
 Its software is used by merchants to run business across all sales channels, including web, tablet and mobile storefronts, social media storefronts, and brick-and-mortar and pop-up shops.
 The firm’s platform provides merchants with a single view of business and customers and enables them to manage products and inventory, process orders and payments, build customer relationships and leverage analytics and reporting.